Does Educational Research Really Support Promoting Independent Wide Reading as an Educational Practice?

 In addition readers are invited to view Dr. Molly Browns March 7th 2018 blog entry, which a lively defense of independent reading and gives classic research examples to back it up, https://www.drmollyness.com/stop-the-anti-independent-reading-madness/ .
 Kylene Beers has a blog that supports the idea of wide reading (http://kylenebeers.com/blog/tag/reading-2/).
 A teacher quote from that blog reads “I teach novels not because the CCSS says students need to learn to read texts closely or learn to find details or learn something about the author’s craft.
 I teach novels because I teach kids and I want kids to love to read.
 And if they are going to love to read, they need to read novels.
 They need to read some they’ve chosen; some I’ve chosen; some that are hard; some that are easy; some that make them laugh; some that make them cry.”
 Beers’ book, Disrupting Thinking contains a widely used graphic listing research that shows the benefits of wide reading.
 When the book came out she shared the graphic on twitter.
 It can easily be found using a web search and it is used by many teachers to send home to parents in order to sell parents on the importance of wide reading.

 Some ideas that I hope readers will take away are the following.
 First, great books must be made available and these should include both expository and narrative books.
 Student book choice is not absolute.
-As the teacher for Beer’s blog said: “some they’ve chosen; some I’ve chosen”.
+As the teacher from Beer’s blog said: “some they’ve chosen; some I’ve chosen”.
 As Kern’s indicates the talk around the book must include deep thinking, and the book themselves must be socially and culturally relevant.
 Parents can and should be part of the process of promoting wide reading.
 And finally, there’s the quote from Atwell (my favorite Atwell quote of all times!).
 It reminds us that the only way anyone becomes a reader is to sit and read in a quiet room.
 That is how readers can enter The Reading Zone.
 That is both a place and a title of one of the best known of Atwell’s publications.

 So- those are my views about how (and why) to proceed with a program of independent reading.
 Please feel free to comment.
 Push-back and praise are both welcome.
 I am delaying the finish of the talk this topic because I want to do one more share with you about some of the splendid work educators are doing in getting quality books into the hands of ALL children.
 Then I will take on the topic of workshop teaching and how it can be used to promote the development of lifelong readers.